 Expert Practice Strategy

 Quality beats quantity.
-Ten perfect repetitions teach your nervous system more than fifty sloppy ones.
-If you catch yourself speeding up or losing focus, stop.
-Take three deep breaths.
+Ten clean repetitions teach the nervous system more than fifty sloppy ones.
+If you catch yourself speeding up or zoning out, stop.
+Take three breaths.
 Resume at deliberate speed.
-As classical music teachers say: "Practice doesn't make perfect—practice makes permanent.
-Only perfect practice makes perfect."
+The classical-music teaching cliché holds here too: practice makes permanent, so only careful practice makes you better.

-Use our practice sheet generator to create custom drill worksheets with guidelines perfectly sized for your style and nib width.
+Use our practice sheet generator to create custom drill worksheets with guidelines perfectly sized for your style and nib width - pair it with a smooth, ghost-free pad like the Rhodia Dot Pad A4 so your nib glides instead of catching.
+For focused learning, try our specialized sheets: alphabet practice for mastering A-Z letterforms, sentence practice for improving fluency, and name tracing for personalized worksheets.
 Having pre-printed sheets eliminates setup friction and makes daily practice effortless.

 Systematic Letter Practice